history-lab/archiving-digital-records/2024/07-codespace-setup.md

 2. In *Owned by*, press the menu button `...` for the newly created codespace and select "Rename"
 3. Choose a more suitable name (e.g., Archiving-Digital-Records)
 4. [Optional] Go back to the menu and uncheck "Autodelete Codespace"
-   * Otherwise, a codespace will be autodeleted after 30 days of inactivity
+   * Otherwise, GitHub will delete the codespace after 30 days of inactivity
 ---
 # Accessing the command line
 1. Return to the codespace tab